AkhilOmen/Get_IPOs_Data/README.md

 -> Ongoing IPOs
 -> Upcoming IPOs

-In a Floder in Excel Formate.
+In a Folder in Excel Formates.